lusficer/ECommerce-Tech/README.md

 - **Inventory Service**
   - Tracks stock levels, reservations and stock adjustments.
-  - Coordinates with `order-service` and `fulfillment-service` to guarantee availability.
+  - Coordinates with `order-service` to guarantee availability.
   - Suitable for using a fast datastore or cache for real-time quantity checks.

 - **Cart Service**